Skip to content

 What to Expect:

-3. Therapeutic Exercise for Cervical Radiculopathy Recovery
+3. Therapeutic Exercise

-Types of Therapeutic Exercise Dr. Notley Prescribes:
+Types of Exercise Dr. Notley Prescribes:

 Deep Neck Flexor Strengthening

-• Targets the small, stabilizing muscles in the front of your neck
+• Targets the small stabilizing muscles in the front of your neck

 • Often performed lying down with gentle chin tucks and progressive holds